 ABOUT LASSEN VOLCANIC NATIONAL PARK

 Lassen Volcanic National Park is named after Peter Lassen, one of the first settlers in the area who found a path (Lassen Trail) through the mountains.
-And if you aren’t familiar with Lassen Volcanic National Park, and it wasn’t obvious, Lassen is most known for its volcanoes and volcanic landscapes.
+And if you aren’t familiar with Lassen Volcanic National Park in California, and it wasn’t obvious, Lassen is most known for its volcanoes and volcanic landscapes.
 There are 4 different types of volcanoes on our planet (Shield, Plug, Dome and Cinder Cone), and Lassen has all 4 of them!
 It’s the only place you can find all 4 in one place.
 The last eruption that occurred, was in 1917 when Lassen Peak erupted.
 But don’t fret, we are not in any imminent danger of these volcanoes erupting, at least not in our lifetimes.

 ENTRY TO LASSEN VOLCANIC NATIONAL PARK

 Good news!
 No reservations or timed entries required!
 Also good news, no long lines of vehicles waiting to enter the park!
-Not having to worry about timed entry reservations or lines of vehicles, makes visiting this park so much easier than that some of its sibling parks.
+Not having to worry about timed entry reservations or lines of vehicles, makes visiting this park so much easier than that some of its larger sibling parks.
 There is however still an entry fee, and depending on when you visit, the price may vary.

 During non-winter months (May-November), Lassen has a standard 7-day vehicle pass for $30.
 If you plan to visit during the winter months (December-April), the price for the same 7-day vehicle pass is only $10.
 But there is a very good reason for this, which we’ll touch in below in the best time to visit section.
 If you are someone who lives in Northern California (or the surrounding area) and would like to visit Lassen often, they do have a $55 annual pass that you can get as well.